Daybreak — an end-to-end AI harness built for running

-A training coach I built for myself and am slowly opening up.
-Daybreak uses an athlete's Strava data, injury history, and training goals to deliver personalized daily training advice grounded in real-world training plans and principles.
-Onboarding, daily check-ins, plan adjustments for flare-ups and tweaks, and calendar integration all happen entirely in Telegram; a minimalist Next.js app handles allowlist signup, Strava OAuth, and a read-only plan view.
+A running companion tool I built for myself and have built a complete harness around.
+Daybreak uses an athlete's Strava data, injury history, and training goals to deliver personalized daily training advice.
+Onboarding, daily check-ins, plan adjustments for flare-ups and tweaks, and calendar integration all happen in Telegram; a minimalist Next.js app handles allowlist signup, Strava OAuth, and a read-only plan view.

 - Onboarding and identity. /signup allowlist gate with one-time link_tokens and a QR deeplink; full Telegram onboarding state machine (steps 0–5 plus plan handoff).